sigulete/kde-bootc/README.md

 ## Explaining the Containerfile step by step
 ### Image base
 The `fedora-bootc` project is part of the Cloud Native Computing Foundation (CNCF) Sandbox projects and  generates reference "base images" of bootable containers designed for use with the bootc project.
-In this project, I'm using  `quay.io/fedora/fedora-bootc` as base image.
+In this project, I'm using  `quay.io/fedora/fedora-bootc` as base image. `fedora-kinoite` is based off it with KDE included.
 ```
-FROM quay.io/fedora/fedora-bootc
+FROM quay.io/fedora/fedora-kinoite
 ```
 ### Setup filesystem
-If you plan to install software on day 2, after the *kde-bootc* installation is complete, you may need to link `/opt` to `/var/opt`.
-Otherwise, `/opt` will remain an immutable directory that can only be populated from the container build.
+`/opt` is a directory where software is installed when it isn't cleanly organized as it should be in `/usr`.
+Writable files are linked to equivalents in `/var/opt`.
+In case `/opt` is linked to `/var/opt`, let us revert that.
 ```
-RUN rmdir /opt && ln -s -T /var/opt /opt
+RUN [ -d /opt ] || ( rm -f /opt; mkdir /opt )
 ```
 In some cases, for successful package installation the `/var/roothome` directory must exist.
 If this folder is missing, the container build may fail.
 It is advisable to create this directory before installing packages.
 ```